MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 ### <a name="LearnersWithFeatureSelection"></a>Machine learning algorithms that incorporate feature selection

-Some machine learning algorithms in Machine Learning Studio optimize feature selection during training.
+Some machine learning algorithms in Machine Learning Studio (classic) optimize feature selection during training.
 They might also provide parameters that help with feature selection.
 If you're using a method that has its own heuristic for choosing features, it's often better to rely on that heuristic instead of preselecting features.

 These algorithms and feature selection methods are used internally: